Víctor Raúl Haya de la Torre: Legacy

 Haya estimates that it will be the three classes oppressed by imperialism that will advance this stage of society: the young industrial proletariat, the peasantry and the impoverished middle classes.
 With the alliance of these classes in power, the State will no longer be an instrument of imperialism but a defender of the classes it represents.
 Thus, they will take from the developed countries what interests them and negotiate with them as equals, not subject, because they need each other.
 Based on this stance, Haya advocated a system of Latin American (or, to use his preferred term, Indo-American) solutions to Latin American problems.
 He called upon the region to reject both U.S. imperialism and Soviet communism.

 With an Americanist vision of doing politics, he believed in what he called "Indoamerica" had to be integrated and fight together to advance.
 That is why his party has a name that includes the concept of an American alliance.
 In short, he says that the anti-imperialist resistance in America must be created and given a form of a political organization.
 This is what Haya considers APRA to be.

 Currently, the reinterpretations and analysis of "Hayism" from inside and outside the Peruvian Aprista Party are increasing.
 Obviously, the most outstanding recent work on the matter corresponds to the authorship of Haya's successor and former president, Alan García.
 García published The Constructive Revolution of Aprismo: Theory and Practice of Modernity (Lima, 2008); the work outlines an ideological history of the APRA with a view to explaining the current perspective of Aprismo of his time and its governmental expression.
-The work aims to show a concurrent Haya with a process of intellectual and political maturation; he further explains that during the period 1970–1990, the Apra "turned out to be more ideologically propelled by Juan Velasco Alvarado's legacy than Hayista."
+The work aims to show a concurrent Haya with a process of intellectual and political maturation; he further explains that during the period 1970–1990, the Apra "turned out to be more ideologically propelled by Juan Velasco Alvarado's legacy than Hayist."
 García says that his party made a mistake in interpreting the military revolution as the "accomplishment of what the APRA had proposed since 1931. "which would have led them to" adopt as their own nationalizations, the collectivist model in agriculture and the state management of trade in many services and goods ", which were concepts" totally alien to the ideology of Haya and his work dialectically".
 García's thesis has been contested, or at least disputed, by various Peruvian historians, such as Hugo Neira, Sinesio López, Nelson Manrique and Martín Tanaka.